 For the next several years those bum spots saw a LOT of use: libraries for story hour, doctor’s offices when I didn’t want them touching nasty infectious toys, ferry waiting rooms, in great-grandma’s nursing home, family reunions, and more.

-Hands on the wall
+Hands on the Wall

 More than once we’ve reduced strangers to giggles when they come upon our family at the counter of a fast food restaurant and find four little people with both hands flat against the wall (or counter) with their feet slightly spread.

 They look like little convicts, lined up for a police pat down.
-In fact, what they are doing is exercising self control and remaining in ONE SPOT long enough for Mama to turn her attention to something else for thirty seconds without wondering what the herd is up to!
+In fact, what they are doing is exercising self control and remaining in ONE SPOT long enough for Mama to turn her attention to something else for thirty seconds without wondering what the herd was up to!

 We came upon the idea when our second child was born and we had to get one kid out of the vehicle, then turn our backs to get the baby.